bekk/bekk-christmas/post/react/suspense-part-2.md

 }
 ```

-In this example, we have no control over the order these components is displayed to the user.
+In this example, we have no control over the order these components are displayed to the user.
 It might be that WishList is displayed first or it can be GiftTable.
 One way of insuring that GiftTable is not displayed before WishList is to wrap them in the same suspense component.
-However, this means that you must wait for both the request for WishList and GiftTable to display them.
+However, this means that you must wait for the data response of both WhisList and GiftTable to display them.
 What we do instead is to add SuspenseList.

 ```js
 function ChristmasGifts({ resource }) {